 The purposes of collection/holding and use of personal information

-The primary purpose of our collection of personal information is to facilitate our work as a supplier of high quality equipment and consumables for stainless steel weld cleaning and surface restoration and the management of our business relationships with distributors, customers and suppliers.
+The primary purpose of our collection of personal information is to facilitate our work as a supplier of high quality roof racks and accessories and the management of our business relationships with distributors, customers and suppliers.

-We may also use the personal information of individuals to advise them of news, developments in the sphere of weld cleaning and surface restoration and related topics.
+We may also use the personal information of individuals to advise them of news, developments and related topics.

 In all cases where personal information relates to a business transaction, we may keep the information also for legal purposes (for example, evidence of information or advice we have given) and for tax purposes.